 Example:

-2. Define a Theme or Focus for Your Walking Tours
+2. Design a Topic or Topic Area for Your Walking Tours

 Tip: